 If you answered yes to one or more of these statements, your organization is effectively saying yes to daily frustration.
-So in reality, if you’re opting solely for digital signature software, you’re not solving these bottlenecks.
+So in reality, if you’re opting solely for e-signature software, you’re not solving these bottlenecks.

 Where Do You Store Signed Contracts?

-You’re thinking about e-signature software solutions, but what about storage considerations?
+You’re thinking about e-signature software solutions, but what about contract storage considerations?

 Many e-signature tools today offer overlapping features, from legal digital signatures to signature tracking.
-But where do you store these?
-Like most businesses, your business likely opts to store contracts on local or cloud-based electronic spaces.
+But where do you store the signed contracts?
+Like most companies, your business likely opts to store contracts on local or cloud-based electronic spaces.
 However, the process can shift with employee turnover, and it creates little to no visibility for other departments.
 It also makes it hard to track details in an agreement.

 Fragmented tools and apps slow down an organization.
-A contract lifecycle management (CLM) that includes e-signature software enables your organization to obtain a legal digital signature and then to store it in a secure cloud-based space, as well as upload it to the spaces you normally use, like Google Drive, or Salesforce.
+A contract lifecycle management (CLM) tool that includes an e-signature feature enables your organization to obtain a legal digital signature and then to store it in a secure cloud-based space, as well as upload it to the spaces you normally use, like Google Drive, or Salesforce.

-Unlike a simple electronic signature app, when a detail changes in Concord’s CLM, that data automatically updates in key spaces you work, like Salesforce.
+Unlike a simple electronic signature tool, when a detail changes in Concord’s CLM, that data automatically updates in key spaces you work with, like Salesforce.
 So you never have to worry about correct contract information and details.
 In addition, you have better visibility.
-Additionally, you can have confidence that you can find the right contract in the same place, every time.
+Moreover, you can have confidence that you can find the right contract in the same place, every time.

 When it comes to operational costs, if you buy e-signature software, you’re paying for one leg of the process.
-But with most CLMs, you pay a similar amount for the entire process.
+But with most CLMs, you pay a similar amount for the entire contract management process.